Neuroscience Drug Discovery

 • Brain regional drug delivery (stereotaxic microinjection) and chronic brain regional drug delivery (Osmotic mini-pump micro-infusion)

-• Spatial and temporal epigenetic analysis: histone modification, DNA methylation, and genome-wide DNA methylation profile.
+• Spatial and temporal epigenetic analysis: histone modification, DNA methylation, and DNA methylation profile.

 • Microdialysis (under development)